 The whole of the Siena Area that surrounds the city of the same name is full of enchanting landscapes, historic traditions and picturesque villages.
 One such village is Rosia, where, in its historic street, is another Romanesque church whose bell tower is embellished with a vertical succession of single, double, triple and four lancet windows.
 In the wild, woody valley of the Rosia river, the breathtaking Pia Bridge recalls the Sienese noblewoman Pia de ‘Tolomei, a character in Dante’s Purgatory.
 Legend has it that her ghost still appears here during certain moonlit nights.

-Many other Romanesque churches across Sovicille’s territory still survive to this day.
-Among those that have better maintained their original aspect are the parish church in San Giusto a Balli, with a 10th-century apse; the parish church in Molli, the center of a medieval commune that included a large part of the Montagnola; the parish church in Pernina, the center of another commune from the same period; and the rectory of Trecciano, unaltered since the 13th century.
+Various other Romanesque churches are scattered around Sovicille.
+Those that have best retained their original appearance include the parish church of San Giusto a Balli, with its 10th century apse; that of Molli, the centre of a medieval town that enveloped a large chunk of Montagnola; that of Pernina, centre of another town from the same period; and the rectory of Trecciano, which hasn’t changed since the 13th century.

 We also highly recommend a visit to Torri, with its medieval layout still very much intact.
 It was once celebrated for its rich abbey, from which you can see the 14th century basilica and a stunning cloister with three overlapping rows of columns, the first stone from the 13th century, the second in terracotta from the 14th century, and the last in wood from the 15th century.